Hyperbolic decomposition of Dirichlet distance for ARMA models: Introduction

-It is important to note that the K\"ahler potential in the K\"ahler information geometry of linear systems corresponds to the Hardy norm of a logarithmic transfer function \cite{choi2015kahlerian}.
-Beyond the Hardy norm of a logarithmic transfer function, the K\"ahler structure in the geometry of linear systems can be extended to more general function spaces such as weighted Hardy spaces \cite{choi2021k}.
-Specifically, the weighted Hardy norm of linear systems in Dirichlet space, also known as the mutual information between the past and future of signal filters \cite{martin2000metric}, is expressed with the sum of logarithmic functions of the poles and zeros \cite{choi2021k}.
+It is important to note that the K\"ahler potential in the K\"ahler information geometry of linear systems corresponds to the squared Hardy norm of a logarithmic transfer function \cite{choi2015kahlerian}.
+Beyond the Hardy norm of a logarithmic transfer function, the K\"ahler structure of the linear system geometry can be extended to more general function spaces such as weighted Hardy spaces \cite{choi2021k}.
+Specifically, the weighted Hardy norm of linear systems in Dirichlet space, also known as the mutual information between the past and future of signal filters \cite{martin2000metric}, is expressed with the sum of logarithmic functions of the poles and zeros in the transfer function of the linear system \cite{choi2021k}.

-In this paper, we explore the geometric properties of the Dirichlet norm and distance between autoregressive moving average (ARMA) models.
-We express the weighted Hardy norm and distance of linear systems in Dirichlet space as functions of the hyperbolic distance between the poles and zeros of the ARMA processes.
-In particular, the Dirichlet norm and distance are decomposed into the sum of hyperbolic distances corresponding to the autoregressive components, moving average components, and their cross terms between the poles and zeros of the ARMA models.
+In this paper, we explore the geometric properties of the Dirichlet distance between autoregressive moving average (ARMA) models.
+We show that the weighted Hardy norm and distance of linear systems in Dirichlet space given in Choi \cite{choi2021k} are represented with functions of hyperbolic distances between the poles and zeros of the ARMA processes.
+In particular, the Dirichlet norm and distance are decomposed into the sum of the hyperbolic distances corresponding to the autoregressive components, moving average components, and their cross terms between the poles and zeros of the ARMA models.
+We also discuss its application to model order reduction using Dirichlet distance.

 The structure of this article is as follows.
-In next section, we briefly introduce K\"ahler information geometry of linear systems in weighted Hardy spaces including linear systems in Dirichlet space.
-In section \ref{geometric_interpretation}, we find the hyperbolic decomposition of Dirichlet distance between AR, MA, and ARMA processes.
+In the next section, we briefly introduce K\"ahler information geometry of linear systems in weighted Hardy spaces including linear systems in Dirichlet space.
+In section \ref{geometric_interpretation}, we find the hyperbolic decomposition of Dirichlet distances between ARMA processes.
 After then we conclude the paper.